'Alarming exploitation' of workers in Qatar: Amnesty

-(Reuters) - Qatar’s construction industry is rife with abuse of migrant workers who are “treated like cattle” and live in squalid accommodation exposed to overflowing sewage, Amnesty International said in a report on Sunday.
+(Reuters) - Qatar’s construction industry is rife with abuse of migrant workers who are “treated like cattle” and live in squalid accommodations, Amnesty International said on Sunday while calling on world soccer’s governing body to help with the situation.

 ”Construction companies and the Qatari authorities alike are failing migrant workers.
 Employers in Qatar have displayed an appalling disregard for the basic human rights of migrant workers.

-“Many are taking advantage of a permissive environment and lax enforcement of labor protections to exploit construction workers.”

-Amnesty is the latest organization to focus on treatment of migrant workers in Qatar, following similarly scathing reports by Britain’s Guardian newspaper and the International Trade Union Confederation (ITUC).
+Amnesty is the latest organization to focus on treatment of migrant workers in Qatar, following similarly scathing reports by Britain’s Guardian newspaper and the International Trade Union Confederation.

-Amnesty said it had carried out interviews with around 210 migrant workers in the construction industry during two visits to the country in October, 2012 and March, 2013.
+Amnesty said it had carried out interviews with about 210 migrant workers in the construction industry during two visits to the country in October 2012 and March 2013.

 It also held meetings with 22 companies involved in construction projects and met government representatives on more than a dozen occasions.